LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module7/materials/resources/hello-server/README.md

 </html>
 ```

+Here you can see that the output of this file is simply the HTML that is written in it.
 And if you visit `https://ide50-jharvard.cs50.io/facebook.php` in a browser, you should see that HTML rendered as a web page.

 ### Inserting PHP